FreshKernel/ktor-server-firebase-app-check/README.md

 3. Add the dependency:
     ```groovy
     dependencies {
-        implementation("com.github.freshtechtips:ktor-server-firebase-app-check:0.0.1") // use the latest version
+        implementation("com.github.freshtechtips:ktor-server-firebase-app-check:0.0.1") // use the latest version above
     }

     ```